nuvibit/nuvibit.com/content/english/products/foundation-blueprint/_index.md

         image: "images/products/foundation-blueprint-transition.png"
         content: "We have no interest in building a Cloud Foundation without ensuring that the necessary capabilities are in place to run it successfully.
                   Because we believe that hands-on experience is the best way to learn new skills, we provide on-the-job training.<br/><br/>
-                  Part of the transition stage includes cementing the Cloud Foundation Capabilities which are essential to establish a Cloud Operating Model."
+                  Part of the transition includes cementing the Cloud Foundation Capabilities which are essential to establish a Cloud Operating Model."

       - title: "Support"
         enable: true